orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 This risk is documented in:

-`architecture/ip-priority-and-authorized-execution.md`
+architecture/ip-priority-and-authorized-execution.md

 The defensible uses are narrower:

-- temporal priority evidence: showing that a specific artifact existed in a specific form no later than a specific date;
+- temporal priority evidence: showing that a specific artifact existed in a specific form no later than a specific date
-- historical process evidence: showing that material development steps were externally anchored over time;
+- historical process evidence: showing that material development steps were externally anchored over time
-- externally authorized execution evidence: showing that a specific execution presented a valid authorization token issued by a materially disjoint authority for a declared version, scope, deployment, or time window.
+- externally authorized execution evidence: showing that a specific execution presented a valid authorization token issued by a materially disjoint authority for a declared version, scope, deployment, or time window

 The safe claim is: